 Both members and visitors are welcome at our regular monthly meetings.
 These are currently held using Zoom, at 7:30 p.m. on the fourth Thursday of each month except November and December.
 All in-person chapter gatherings are currently canceled because of the coronavirus situation.

 [Previously, in-person meetings were held at Eaton Canyon Nature Center beginning at 7:30 p.m. on the fourth Thursday of each month except July, August, November, and December.
 These meetings were preceded from 7:00 to 7:30 p.m. by social time and informal plant identification.
 We hope to have in-person meetings again before long.]

-Past programs of our chapter: See the Past Activities page.
+Past programs of our chapter: For a listing of past chapter activities over several years, see the Past Activities page.

 Email notification: If you wish to be notified by email of upcoming field trips, please click here to subscribe to our email list.

 Leaders: Each outing has one or more appointed leaders.
 It is not necessary to contact the leader beforehand in order to participate.
 All you need to do is turn up for the event.